Uloric Lawsuits

 Status of Lawsuits

-No major settlements have been announced in Uloric lawsuits, and no cases have gone to trial.
-As of November 2022, there have been no substantial updates in this litigation.
+No major settlements have been announced in Uloric lawsuits.
+All lawsuits have been filed individually and have not been consolidated into a multidistrict litigation.
+As of December 2024, there have been no substantial updates in this litigation and Drugwatch’s legal partners are currently not accepting Uloric lawsuits.

-The lawsuits allege that Takeda failed to warn patients of potential life-threatening side effects including heart attack, stroke and heart-related death.
+The lawsuits that have been filed allege that Takeda failed to warn patients of potential life-threatening side effects including heart attack, stroke and heart-related death.
 Other cardiovascular events likely to be named in lawsuits include deep vein thrombosis, angina and pulmonary embolism.

 FDA Warning: Increased Risk of Death